Short-term health plans in West Virginia

 - West Virginia defers to federal rules for the maximum duration of short-term health plans.

-- Plans can have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.
+- Short-term health plans can have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.

-- Opioid Reduction Act’s insurance provisions do apply to short-term plans.
+- Opioid Reduction Act’s insurance provisions do apply to short-term health insurance in West Virginia.

 - At least seven insurers offer short-term plans in West Virginia.

-West Virginia does not have regulations pertaining to the maximum duration for short-term health insurance plans, so the state defaults to the federal rules.
+West Virginia does not have regulations pertaining to the maximum duration for short-term health insurance plans, so the state defaults to the federal rules for short-term plan duration.

 Until October 2, 2018, federal rules limited short-term plans to three months and renewals were not permitted.
 But the Trump Administration implemented new short-term insurance rules at that point, allowing the plans to have initial durations of up to 364 days.
 Renewals are permitted as long as the total duration of the coverage doesn’t exceed 36 months.

 But renewability is optional for insurers, and insurers can choose to offer plans with shorter terms.
-Some of the insurers that offer short-term plans in West Virginia cap their terms at six months and don’t allow for any renewals.
+Some of the insurers that offer short-term health insurance in West Virginia cap their terms at six months and don’t allow for any renewals.

 - Aspen Insurance